What is a condominium?

 - Inspection: Before submitting a conversion application, you must request a City inspection by mailing in a form and the required fee.
 The receipt for the inspection fee is part of the conversion application, but you need not have had your inspection in order to submit the conversion application.

 - Survey: Conversion requires a survey or "condominium map" prepared by a licensed land surveyor which locates the boundaries of the property and footprint of the building.
 The map and plan take 3-6 weeks to complete.
 (Note that the surveyor will also prepare unit diagrams, which show the location of the condominium units and other private areas, but the unit diagrams are not part of the City application package.)

 - Occupancy: Owners or renters needing to prove occupancy must sign a sworn statement.
 Owners must also provide evidence they have taken a homeowner's property tax exemption.

 The package must also include a variety of other items which an attorney can help you compile.

 How long does application processing take?

 The application is processed by the Department of Public Works with approval required by several additional city departments.
-During 2012, the median length of a 2-4 unit conversion has been 5 months from application submittal.
+During 2012, the median length of a 2-4 unit conversion has been four months and the median length of a 5-6 unit conversion has been six months; however, we expect processing periods to at least double in 2013-2015 due to the large number of applications submitted under the Expedited Conversion Program.
 This timeline includes the time it takes the owners to make required building improvements.
-In cases where all improvements have been completed before application submittal, median processing time has been under 4 months.
-Processing of 5-6 unit properties, which requires additional City approvals and a State approval, has taken about 4 additional months.
 A professional with knowledge of the process and the processors, and the ability to focus on the progress of the application, can accelerate approval.

 What other documentation is required?